achuchulev/packer-docker-nginx/README.md

    cd packer-docker-nginx/
    ```

-* Update the following lines to match your Docker Hub repo
+* Update the following lines to match your Docker Hub repo / tag

   * template.json